Sanshain/changelog/README.md

 ## Options

-- `--filter=` - allows to add custom filters (will useing as regexps) that will prevent matching commit names in changelog.
-By default, all short names (less then six symbols) are ignored, as well as names consisting of only one word, and also containing words
-`gitignore`, `readme`, `merge` and `npmignore`
+- `--filter=` - allows to add custom filters (will useing as regexps) that will prevent using matching commit names in changelog.
+By default, all short names (less then six symbols) are ignored, as well as names consisting of only one word or containing such service words as `gitignore`, `readme`, `merge` and `npmignore`
 - `--titled` - selects to use the changelog view with headers
 - `--convert` - allows convert among `titled` and `lined` views